lmburns/hoard/README.md

   * Depending on the extension of the file that is given using the `-c|--config` parameter will determine which is parsed
   * If there is no extension on the file then `toml` will be used
   * Some people may find one or the other easier to read
+* Can set the key to be used for encryption within the configuration file
+  * Can use and of the following, and if none are used or the keys don't match, a prompt will ask you which to use:
+    * long fingerprint (optional `0x` prefix)
+    * short fingerprint (optional `0x` prefix)
+    * email
 * Uses the crate `ignore` when walking directories
   * This provides **many** more options that can be given to the user when building directory
   * Note that not all of the fields need to be filled out, this is just what is available